alex-mngt/websocket-python-poc/client/README.md

 ## Docker

-To ease the use of this project on any OS, it also includes a Dockerfile that containerizes this client and serve it through Nginx.
-You can setup all the infrastructure using Docker compose on the [root](../) of this repository :
+To make this project easily usable on any operating system, it includes a Dockerfile that containerizes the client and serve it through [Nginx](https://nginx.org/en).
+You can also setup all the infrastructure using Docker compose on the [root](../) of this repository :

 ```bash
 docker compose up